nachiket-kumar/terraform-interview-notes/Readme.md

 }
 ```

-The output value of the code snippet is "reeces" because the element function is used to access the element at index 2 in the candy_list variable, which is "reeces".
+The output value of the code snippet is `"reeces"` because the element function is used to access the element at index 2 in the `candy_list` variable, which is `"reeces"`.
-In this example, the candy_list variable is a list of strings, and the output block retrieves the third element in the list (at index 2) and outputs it as the value of give_me_candy.
+In this example, the `candy_list` variable is a list of strings, and the output block retrieves the third element in the list (at index 2) and outputs it as the value of `give_me_candy`.

 Remember that an index starts at [0], and then counts up.
 Therefore, the following represents the index value as shown in the variable above: